In our degree program, you earn your way in. The most important predictor of program success is your aptitude now to do honors-level work at Harvard.

 Also, ensure that you meet all admission criteria as you prepare your application.

 Additional admission criteria

-- Earn a 3.0 or higher cumulative grade-point average (GPA) in all Harvard courses taken before admission (no grade below a B in each of three required admission courses).
+- Earn a 3.0 (B) or higher cumulative grade-point average (GPA) in all Harvard degree courses taken prior to admission (no grade below a B in each of the three required admission courses).